Blog -

 Let’s first discuss reasons why you would want to save form file uploads in Google Drive:

-With Gravity Forms, you can add a file upload option to any form you want.
+With Gravity Forms, you can add a file upload field to any form you want.
 But there are certain form types where it makes the most sense and is most common, such as:

-- Job application forms – Here, file upload allows candidates to attach resumes, cover letters, portfolios, or certifications.
+• Job application forms – Allow candidates to attach resumes, cover letters, portfolios, or certifications.

-- Event registration forms – Participants can hand in documents such as consent forms, ticket proofs, or IDs for verification.
+• Event registration forms – Registrants can submit documents such as consent forms, ticket proofs, or IDs for verification.

-- Contact or support forms – Enables users to submit screenshots, error logs, or supporting documents when reaching out for support or inquiries.
+• Contact or support forms – Enable users to submit screenshots, error logs, or supporting documents when reaching out for support or inquiries.

 There are many more examples like this.
 File uploads are useful for freelance proposals, client onboarding, educational enrollment, and in many other cases.

 The service that enables the connection between Gravity Forms and Google Drive is Zapier.
-For those not familiar with it, the Zapier platform gives you the ability to connect different applications and services and create automatic workflows between them, called “Zaps”.
+Zapier gives you the ability to connect different applications and services and create automatic workflows between them, called “Zaps”.

 We also have several use cases on the blog for using Gravity Forms and Zapier together, such as to connect your web forms to Zoom, Zendesk, Podio, Pipedrive, Brevo, or Excel.